peterhinch/micropython-iot/README.md

  2. `write` Args: `buf`, `pause=True`. `buf` holds a line of text.
 If `pause` is set the method will pause after writing to ensure that the total elapsed time exceeds the timeout period.
 This minimises the risk of buffer overruns in the event that an outage occurs.
+Does not preclude launching a further `write` coro if messages need to be sent in quick succession.

 Methods (synchronous):
  1. `status` Returns `True` if connectivity is present.